Last Updated on

 Common Body Changes

-After 22 weeks of carrying your baby around everywhere you go, you will experience some new body changes during pregnancy this week:
+After 22 weeks of carrying your baby, you will experience some new body changes during pregnancy this week:

 Symptoms of Pregnancy at Week 22